ypwhs/reviewer/readme.md

   * The completion time for this project shows as a popover on hovering over the completion date
 * price associated with the review at the time it was completed
 * result of the review
-  * If the student left an initial note this will have a popover on hover containing that note
+  * If the student left feedback, this will have a popover on hover containing the rating and any feedback note
 * The name of the project reviewed

 #### Basic overall stats are shown on the navbar / header